perriea/tfversion/README.md

 # tfversion

 `tfversion` is a command created to switch between different versions of [terraform](https://www.terraform.io).
-Functional started from version 0.7.
+Functional started for all versions.

 ## Build Project